sailepradh/Meeting/Weekly Meetings/2017_JAN/meeting_5.md

 ###### Örjan Åkerborg

 * Struggling with THP1 dataset
-* Continue with CDV
+* Continue with CVD
-* Wotk with other second most significandce tissue
+* Work with other second most significandce tissue

-###### Örjan Åkerborg

-*  Hi CAP B cell development
-* probe-probe development, probe -distance distribution
-* Some plots regarding the analysis

 ___